angular/prophecy/README.md

 The `PromiseMock` module contains two classes that allow synchronous testing of promise-based APIs.
-The `PromiseBackend` class provides methods to register and unregister the `MockPromise` class as the global `Promise` constructor, as well as methods to flush the queue of pending operations registered by the `MockPromise`.
-The `MockPromise` implementation is exactly the same as the native/Traceur ES6 `Promise`, except that it adds its pending tasks to the flushable `PromiseBackend` queue instead of a hidden microtask queue.
+The `PromiseBackend` class provides methods to register and unregister the `PromiseMock` class as the global `Promise` constructor, as well as methods to flush the queue of pending operations registered by the `PromiseMock`.
+The `PromiseMock` implementation is exactly the same as the native/Traceur ES6 `Promise`, except that it adds its pending tasks to the flushable `PromiseBackend` queue instead of a hidden microtask queue.